xtoddx/maturate/README.md

 * reduce copy-pasting of code
 * not replay the same change/refactor over-and-over when once will suffice

-## Don't build apps that resist refacoring.
+## Don't build apps that resist refactoring.

 Just don't do it.
 Ever.